henry-the-vietnamese/compound-interest-calc/README.md

 **Aim**: Build a calculator that can work out all operators of the compound interest formula.

 # Compound Interest Formular
-The formular for calculating compound interest is below, which I will use and arrange to work out other operators of the formular.
+The formula used to calculate the compound interest is below, which I will use and arrange to work out the other operators of the formula.

 ![Compound Interest Formular](/assets/compound-interest-formula.jpg)
 _Source: https://money.com/what-is-compound-interest/_